gabrielsunhyuck/object-tracking-usbcam/README.md

 You can utilize the example codes(C languages, Arduino) stored in this package.

 # Setting Arduino

----
-connecting Arduino DUE or other available boards to your main PC
+1. connecting Arduino DUE or other available boards to your main PC

----
-upload the code to Arduino connected with your main PC (Location : home/<your_workspace>/src/Arduino/camera_tracking)
+2. upload the cod((Location : /home/<your_workspace>/src/Arduino/camera_tracking) to Arduino connected with your main PC

----
-Launch micro-ROS
+3. Launch micro-ROS

+# How launch micro-ROS
     cd <your_workspace>
     source ~/<your_workspace>/install/setup.bash
     ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0